sls1005/FundamentalBrowser/README.md

 #### Separated buttons for searching and URL loading

 To make the search button usable, the 'Search URL' must be set.
-The search button is not the same as the 'Go' button, which loads a page of a given URL but will not do search, while the search button will not load a URL but... search it.
+The search button is not the same as the 'Go' button, which loads a page of a given URL but will not do search, while the search button will not load a URL but... search for it.

 #### Console mode